RKaseman/ludology2/README.md

 * https://github.com/Bombinos did the logo animation (it will more than likely become the background of the main page)
 * https://github.com/topalt2 did the main page html
 * https://github.com/double0dizzle did the api call implementation
-* https://github.com/RKaseman did the orm and databse
+* https://github.com/RKaseman did the orm and database